-Hello ARLO, my mom procured a reverse mortgage when property values were high.
+My mom procured a reverse mortgage when property values were high.
 She can no longer live alone in the home and has vacated it; we cannot sell it because the home has devalued in accordance with the failed economy.
-The family is attempting to process, through an attorney, a Deed in Lieu of Foreclosure, but the loan has been transferred to 3 different loan companies since mom vacated the property 5 months ago, and they have ignored the attorney’s letters and continue to send mailings telling my mom that they will continue to service her “loan” as always… I want to do a whistle-blower with Clark Howard showing people the cons of procuring one of these loans, in a failed economy.
-This is just not fair.
-My mom is 91 years old, and I feel will have serious physical health problems over this… How do I get them to listen and respond!
+The family is attempting to process, through an attorney, a Deed in Lieu of Foreclosure, but the loan has been transferred to 3 different loan companies since mom vacated the property 5 months ago, and they have ignored the attorney’s letters and continue to send mailings telling my mom that they will continue to service her “loan” as always.

 Top FAQs